talhaikhlaq/sei-project-2/readme.md

-# Project 2: Random Phrase Translator
+# Random Phrase Translator

-2 days long pair project using only React and Axios for API.
+## Brief

+Create a frontend using one or more APIs.

+## Timeframe & Team

+2 days, 2 people pair project along with Talha https://github.com/talhaikhlaq.

+Project is live here https://random-phrase-translator.herokuapp.com/

 ![](pics/rptswe.png)

+## Technologies
+- React
+- Axios
+- Webpack
+- Bulma
+- Git
+- Heroku

 ## Theme

 I'm very interested in different languages and have always wanted to know how each specific thing we speak in English might look like in different languages.